realzza/web-project-design/index.md

 This is also a course in _visual and media studies_ so we will be engaging in critical looking and critical making.
 Technical exercises for learning and building with HTML/CSS and JavaScript will be supplemented by readings on user-centered design and critical technical practice.
 You'll be asked to notice the designed world around you, both on the web and off, and engage in constructive analysis and criticism of your own and your colleagues' designs in the classroom.

-Ultimately, this course is designed to provide you with the skills to a critical consumer and producer of web-based technologies and inspire you to keep building.
+If I could pick another title for this course I would have called it **Super-User**.
+Ultimately, it is designed to provide you with the skills to be a critical consumer and producer of web-based technologies and inspire you to keep building.

 ### Requirements